BetterMuSeek

 The Ibanez Artcore AG75G brings a fresh take to the traditional hollow body guitar, offering a winning combination of affordability and quality that exceeds many competitors in its price range.
 Made with a linden top, back, and sides, this guitar offers a rich midrange that beautifully resonates at your fingertips before being amplified.

-What sets the AG75G apart is its ergonomic body design; it captures the classic “jazz box” essence without the bulk.
+Its ergonomic body design sets the AG75G apart; it captures the classic “jazz box” essence without the bulk.
 The mid-sized body is slightly smaller than traditional hollow bodies but maintains the depth to deliver a robust punch and projection.

 The guitar is complemented by a 3-piece Nato/maple neck and a walnut fingerboard, providing exceptional comfort and playability.
-Key features that round out this impressive guitar include a Gibraltar Performer bridge positioned for optimal tone and an effortlessly playable neck.
+This impressive guitar also features a Gibraltar Performer bridge for optimal tone and an effortlessly playable neck.

 Specifications